ICT4LT_LogoFrequently Asked Questions

 2. If you refer to a particular module at the ICT4LT website, e.g. 1.5, you should reference it thus:

 Walker R., Hewer S. & Davies G. "Introduction to the Internet", Module 1.5.
 In Davies G. (ed.)
 Information and Communications Technology for Language Teachers (ICT4LT), Slough, Thames Valley University [Online].
-Available from: http://www.ict4lt.org/en/en_mod1-5.htm [Accessed DD Month YYYY].
+Available at: http://www.ict4lt.org/en/en_mod1-5.htm [Accessed DD Month YYYY].

-Feedback
+Feedback and blog

-If you wish to send us feedback on any aspect of the ICT4LT website, use our online Feedback Form or visit the ICT4LT blog at:
+If you wish to send us feedback on any aspect of the ICT4LT website, use our online Feedback Form or visit the ICT4LT blog.

 Copyright notice

-Document last updated 10 June 2008.
+Document last updated 9 December 2011.
 This page is maintained by Graham Davies.